ker33/CLEAR/README.md

-# 🌟 Disentangle, Intervene, and Contrast: A Unified Causal Framework for Object Hallucination Mitigation in MLLMs
+# 🌟 Disentangle to Mitigate: A Unified Causal Framework for Object Hallucinations in MLLMs
 [![License: Apache 2.0](https://img.shields.io/badge/License-Apache%202.0-green.svg)](https://opensource.org/licenses/Apache-2.0)

-> This is the official repository for the paper **"Disentangle, Intervene, and Contrast: A Unified Causal Framework for Object Hallucination Mitigation in MLLMs"**.
+> This is the official repository for the paper **"Disentangle to Mitigate: A Unified Causal Framework for Object Hallucinations in MLLMs"**.

 ---